Skip to main content

 Before you start any provisional cast-on, you need to know exactly how many stitches to put on the needle.
 The Cast On Calculator takes your gauge and target width, factors in pattern multiples and edge stitches, and gives you the precise count.

 This matters more with provisional cast-ons than standard ones because miscounting creates real problems later.
-If you cast on 62 stitches but your pattern requires a multiple of 4, you will discover the error only after knitting the entire piece and unzipping.
+If you cast on 62 stitches but your pattern requires a multiple of 4, you will discover the error only after knitting the entire piece and unzipping, when it is too late to fix easily.

 Tips and Common Mistakes